ryan4yin/nix-config/secrets/README.md

 All my secrets are safely encrypted via agenix, and stored in a separate private GitHub repository and referenced as a flake input in this flake.

-The encryption is done by using all my host's public keys(`/etc/ssh/ssh_host_ed25519_key`), so that they can only be decrypted on any of my configured hosts.
-The host keys are generated locally on each host by openssh without passphrase, and are only readable by `root`, and will never leave the host.
+The encryption is done using the public keys of all my hosts (`/etc/ssh/ssh_host_ed25519_key`), so that they can only be decrypted on any of my configured hosts.
+The host keys are generated locally on each host by OpenSSH without a passphrase and are only readable by `root`.
+The host keys will never leave the host.

-In this way, all secrets is still encrypted when transmitted over the network and written to `/nix/store`, they are decrypted only when they are finally used.
+In this way, all secrets are still encrypted when transmitted over the network and written to `/nix/store`.
+They are decrypted only when they are finally used.

-In addition, we further improve the security of secrets files by storing them in a separate private repository.
+In addition, we further improve the security of secret files by storing them in a separate private repository.

-This directory contains this README.md, and a `nixos.nix`/`darwin.nix` that used to decrypt all my secrets via agenix, and then I can use them in this flake.
+This directory contains this `README.md`, and a `nixos.nix`/`darwin.nix` file that is used to decrypt all my secrets via `agenix`.
+Then, I can use them in this flake.

 ## Adding or Updating Secrets